nansencenter/NERSC-HYCOM-CICE/TP0a1.00/README.md

 # Scripts for setting up new region grid and bathymetry files

-# Running HYCOM standalone
+# Compile HYCOM standalone

+For a detailed explanation on how to compile HYCOM standalone see $NHCROOT/doc/HYCOM-only-compilation.md

-To compile HYCOM as standalone (i.e. not coupled with CICE) you need to do the following:
+Quick start: To compile HYCOM as standalone (i.e. not coupled with CICE) you need to do the following:
 1. In blkdat.input set ‘iceflg’ to 0.
 2. Link $NHCROOT/TP0a1.00/expt_01.0/mysource to experiment directory
 3. compile_model.sh -m fram -u ifort